OriginTrail/dkg.js/README.md

 This library provides an interface into the OriginTrail Decentralized Knowledge Graph, enabling:

-* provisioning & updating assets on the public DKG
+* creating & updating assets on the public DKG
 * network and local querying of information based on topics and identifiers
 * verifying the integrity of queried data